 - Moving parts on machinery can often pose risks of workers getting entangled or trapped, not to mention suffering devastating injuries from crushing to shearing.

 - Proper machine guarding and employee training on safe and appropriate use and maintenance are key, as is establishing lockout-tagout (LOTO) procedures without putting workers in unnecessary danger.
+For an example of machine-specific guidance, see our guide to operating a lathe machine safely.

 Manual Handling Injuries